1. Home

 • Proceed to one of the operating system installation guides on this page.

-Wiping eMMC or M.2 using DD
+Wiping eMMC or SATA M.2 using DD

 If the Linux image on the Factor unit is still bootable, you can use the terminal to erase the boot partition.